Best practices and guidelines to follow while authoring Parkland College KnowledgeBase articles.

 1. Please reference the following articles for instructions and best practices to follow while authoring.
 This will ensure that all of our documents are as consistent as possible.

-2. Enter the following url into your web browser (Internet Explorer is not recommended for creating documents that include images or hyperlinks): https://kb.parkland.edu/internal.
+2. Enter the following url into your web browser: https://kb.parkland.edu/internal.

 4. Select Admin Tools from the KB Help menu towards the upper right-hand section of the screen.

 5. Select the Documents tab at the top and then click on the New Doc link towards the upper left-hand section of the screen.

 7. The Keywords are used when users are searching for articles within the KB.
 Any word that appears in the title will automatically be a keyword and therefore it is not necessary to use any of those words in this field.

 8. In the Page Footer field, please select Tech Service Desk Footer from the drop down options, if appropriate.
 This will add a footer with the location, contact information and hours of the Tech Service Desk.

 9. You may wish to add a brief Summary describing your article.
 Note: If a summary is superfluous, please press the space bar on your keyboard within this field so that it registers as text since this is a required field.

 10. Please add all of your content to the Body field and be mindful of the instructions linked to at the top of this article as well as the bullet points in the Additional Tips and Information section at the bottom of this article.
 As you are working, select the Save change button often to ensure that you don’t lose any work in the event of a power outage or something like that.
 The button is located right below the body of the article.

 11. We are using a limited number of Topics at this time.
 If your document is related to Business Intelligence, BYOD, Cobra, Office 365, Parkland IT Standards, Parkland Library, ParklandOne, or Wi-Fi, you can check the appropriate box.